celestiaorg/docs/docs/nodes/itn-deploy-bridge.md

 ---
 sidebar_label: Deploy a bridge node
-description: Instructions for deploying a Celestia Bridge Node.
+description: Instructions for deploying a Celestia bridge node.
 ---

 # Deploy a bridge node

 ## Description

-Deploy a Celestia Bridge Node and Perform Data Availability Sampling (DAS).
+Deploy a Celestia bridge node and Perform Data Availability Sampling (DAS).

 You can find resources on doing this by following the tutorial [here](../../nodes/bridge-node) and [here](../../developers/node-tutorial#submit-a-pfb-transaction).

-For an RPC endpoint, you as a Bridge Node Operator must run your own Full Consensus Node and connect your Bridge Node to it.
+For an RPC endpoint, you as a bridge node Operator must run your own full consensus node and connect your bridge node to it.

 The docs for that are found [here](https://docs.celestia.org/nodes/full-consensus-node).